randysimpson/pi-iot/readme.md

 ** This is not an official wavefront package. **

 This package can be used to get metrics from a Raspberry PI 3 device.
-Currently you can gather host metrics, or you can gather temperature/humidity metrics with a DHT11 or DHT22 device attached to a GPIO pin.
+Currently you can gather host metrics, temperature/humidity metrics with a DHT11 or DHT22 device attached to a GPIO pin, or distance metrics with a HC-SRO device attached to GPIO pins.

 ## Optional Wavefront Integration